software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.

-{: .warning }
+{: .highlight }

-> Make sure that everything mentioned in the exercises is pushed to the project's GitHub repository before the Sprint 2 deadline on {{site.sprint_2_deadline}}.
+> Make sure that you have pushed your work to the project's GitHub repository before the Sprint 2 deadline on {{site.sprint_2_deadline}}.